marcellodibello/misc/index.md

 > to the victim, cognitive/mental status, and whether the victim survived were strongly associated with an innocent defendant’s
 > origin of implication.
 These results illuminate how tunnel vision begins in cases with innocent defendants, and how police
 > practices may prevent innocent individuals from becoming suspects.

+## False covncition: Literature overview and pressing questions

+Have been looking for a state of the art literature review on the topic.
+Perhpas found one.
+Need to read this:

+National Institute of Justice (2023), [Wrongful Convictions: The Literature, the Issues, and the Unheard Voices](https://www.ojp.gov/pdffiles1/nij/251446.pdf)

+> Chapter 1 reviews 100 years of scholarship on wrongful convictions, ranging from early case studies of
+> exonerations to more recent scientific analyses of wrongful convictions.
+The review finds that knowledge
+> about the prevalence and causes of these serious miscarriages of justice remains limited and mixed at best.

+Knowledge about causes is limited and mixed at best!
+This is my impression too, but goo to hear it from soone who reviwed the literature.